FAVERO ASSIOMA, THE BEST POWER METER PEDALS

 Shimano’s Dura Ace, Ultegra, and 105 SPD SL road pedals are the biggest sellers, and for good reason.
 Price, simplicity, maintenance, and durability are all superior to other road peds.

 LOOK KEO pedals are more similar in function and design if not in performance to Shimano road pedals compared to Speedplay and TIME pedals, the other major pedal platforms.

 The good news is that the durability and stability of the LOOK KEO style power meter pedals and cleats are better than just the pedals made by LOOK themselves.
-The Favero and Garmin power meter pedal bodies seem to be of higher quality and the cleats made for the Favero power meters are more durable than the LOOK KEO cleats themselves.
+The Favero power meter pedal bodies seem to be of higher quality and the cleats made for the Favero power meters are more durable than the LOOK KEO cleats themselves.

 They still aren’t as maintenance-free or durable as the Shimano SPD SL road pedals and cleats but they aren’t bad and a perfectly good option if you use Shimano now.
 If you are willing to clean and change out the cleats a little more frequently than you do with your Shimano SPD SL pedals, most Shimano pedal users should find the LOOK KEO style power meter pedals easy to adopt and quite acceptable.

-Note, Shimano makes an underperforming, overpriced power meter that integrates into their chainset.
+Note, Shimano makes an underperforming, overpriced crank-arm power meter that integrates into their chainset.
 They don’t make power meter pedals and there is no talk or even rumor of them doing so.
 The new, still-to-be-vetted Garmin Rally and a rumored Favero Shimano SPD-SL power meter pedals are likely more near-term options for those who prefer Shimano.